 After a short-lived recovery from Q3 2009 to Q3 2010 (with property prices rising by 4%, or 1.6% when adjusted for inflation), property prices fell again by about 9% from Q4 2010 to Q4 2012, mainly due to the adverse impact of the eurozone debt crisis.
 The housing market has gradually recovered since then.

-The average time-on-market to sell a house remains very high, but is now declining (except for holiday homes).
+The average time-on-market to sell a house remains very high, but is now declining for all property types.

-Residential construction permits, completions, starts, and under construction all fell during the first quarter of 2015:
+Residential construction permits, starts, and completions all rose during the first quarter of 2016:

-In the first two months of 2015, Danmarks NationalBank reduced its certificates of deposit rate several times to -0.75%, in an effort to defend its peg on the krone against the euro.
+In January 2016, Danmarks NationalBank increased its interest rate on certificates of deposit by 10 basis points to -0.65%, the first rate hike in two years.
 The lending rate, discount rate and the current account rate have been unchanged at 0.05%, 0%, and 0%, respectively.
+The rate hike follows the central bank’s sales of foreign exchange in the market.

-Denmark’s US$550 billion mortgage bond market is heading for a “potential crisis”, British private bank Arbuthnot Latham has cautioned.
+Denmark’s US$550 billion mortgage bond market might be heading for a “potential crisis”, if interest rates will substantially increase.
 Rating companies are worried.
-The share of bonds with maturities of less than five years has more than doubled to 69% during the past five years, according to the Association of Danish Mortgage Banks (ADMB).
+The share of bonds with maturities of less than five years has increased to 66% in 2015 from 47.5% in 2008, based on figures from the Association of Danish Mortgage Banks (ADMB).
 The mismatch means that some bonds must be rolled over each year.

 In recent years rental yields have recovered in Denmark, as rents have risen faster than house prices recently.
 Average rental yields in Copenhagen typically range from 4.84% to 5.31%, according to Global Property Guide research.